IBM/cics-bundle-gradle/README.md

 ## To use the `cics-bundle-gradle-plugin`
 To use the plugin, clone or download the GitHub repository.
 Then create a separate Gradle module for your CICS bundle and configure it as follows.

-1. Add the plugin id to your `build.gradle.kts`.
+1. Add the plugin id to your `build.gradle`.
     ```gradle
      plugins {
          id 'cics-bundle-gradle-plugin'
      }
     ```
-1. Add the `mavenCentral` repository to your `build.gradle.kts`, so Gradle can find the plugin.
+1. Add the `mavenCentral` repository to your `build.gradle`, so Gradle can find the plugin.
     ```gradle
      repositories {
          mavenCentral()